CentreForDigitalHumanities/DHScrapers/goodreads/README.md

 Our scrapers are basically some scripts that work together to extract as many reviews for a title as possible from GoodReads.com.
 Our solution to GoodReads' limitations (e.g. 300 reviews per title per language -- at least at first sight), combines the option to filter per rating with the option to filter reviews only for the edition currently viewed.
 Reviews are extracted per edition, and if more than 300 are found for the current edition, these are collected _per rating_.
 This means that a potential 1500 reviews are extracted for each edition!
 (Well, as long as that number of reviews exists for the edition of course.)

-## Installation

-Make sure you have Python3 installed (any version should do, tested with 3.6) and create a virtualenv.
-In this virtualenv, navigate to the 'scrapers' folder and simply run `pip install -r requirements.txt`.
-Once this is done, you're good to go!

 ## Introduction

-In this folder, you find two scrapers, some utilities shared between them, and a main entry point (the script `scrape.py`) you can use to do some scraping for you.
+The GoodReads scraper actually consists of two scrapers.
+The main entry point to the module (the script `goodreads.py`) combines these into one action.
 As explained above, our scraper feeds off the fact that on GoodReads, a title exists in several editions.
 The first scraper collects all the editions for a title, while the second one collects as many reviews as possible for each editions.
-The output is combined into one (for now `.csv`) file.
+The output is always exported as a `.csv`) file, and can additionally be exported as `XML` and `TXT`.

 ### Edition scraper